actionquake/distrib/server/README.md

         * CentOS/Fedora
 * A recent or latest version of Docker and Docker-Compose
 * Reasonable bandwidth (10MBit+)
-* Ability to open UDP port 27910 (and more if hosting multiple) to the Internet
+* Ability to open UDP port 27910 (and more if hosting multiple) to the Internet (TCP on the same port to support remote GTV/MVD)
 * Suggested providers:
     * [DigitalOcean](https://www.digitalocean.com) (relatively inexpensive)
     * [AWS](https://aws.amazon.com/) (several dozen locations)